Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 • The Viking Trail /Utsira Trail– The Western side of Utsira (4km)

-• North Sea Trail – Part of a larger hike around countries in the North sea.
+• North Sea Trail – Part of a larger hike around North Sea countries.
 The Utsira part of the trail goes past the Utsira Bird Station and includes the path from Nordvikvågen to Utsira Lighthouse.

 Consequently, in 1866, the inner harbours on the island, which still stand today, were built by about 100 stonemasons.
 Completed In 1870 they are now heritage listed.

-Today, having both the North and South harbours, ensures that there is a least one safe port into Utsira to protect the incoming vessels from the strong, buffeting winds.
+Today, having both the North and South harbours ensures that there is at least one safe port into Utsira to protect incoming vessels from the strong, buffeting winds.

 Utsira Harbour